Thinking of writing for The Conversation? Steven Vass outlines the benefits for academics.

 7. Online know-how

 The digital revolution has had huge implications for universities, but it can be hard to know what it means for you personally.
-Write for TC and you’ll acquire the skills to blog fluently, promote your work through social media, and figure out your place in the online space.
+Write for The Conversation and you’ll acquire the skills to blog fluently, promote your work through social media, and figure out your place in the online space.

 8. Giving back